iMillJoe/Hippopotamath/README.md

 When the child gets a question right, the hippo eats the answer, and his belly gets bigger.
 When the child does not get a question right, the hippo isn't hungry.

+In it's current form the app serves well any multipal choice question.